 The following table shows the expected cash flows if Mary applies for Social Security in six years, when she turns 66.
 The fourth column performs a simple Present Value computation of the $25,000 income for Year 6, using a 4% rate of return (PV = $19,758).
 The fifth column does the same for the $25,000 income for Year 7.
 Etc. The full table (found in the reference spreadsheet) actually assumes that Mary lives until 95.

 All computations being done, the cumulative Present Value of the SS payments till Mary passes away is $355,320.
-One could view such value as a ‘virtual portfolio’, to be combined with her (very real) portfolio of $1,000,000.
+One could view such present value as a ‘virtual portfolio’ of sorts, to be combined with her (very real) portfolio of $1,000,000, although such analogy has limits as the future isn’t the present…

 It is a reasonable plan for Mary to use a PMT formula on both values: PMT(4%, 36, -355320, 0, 1) + PMT(4%, 36, -1000000, 0, 1) = $68,922, and use such combined amount as her spending budget for the first year.
 The remaining (regular) portfolio will evolve according to the market, and Mary can simply redo such math the following year, taking in account the fact that she’s now 61.
 When she turns 66, she can continue to do the very exact same kind of math, or simplify (just use the PMT formula on the regular portfolio and add the social security income – she’ll find the very exact same number!).